-- provide a strong spark to efficiently burn the air/fuel mixture in the combustion chamber, and
+- Provide a strong spark to efficiently burn the air/fuel mixture in the combustion chamber

 To do its job, a plug needs between 4,000 and 28,000 volts (or more, depending on the particular engine needs) from the ignition coil.
 This voltage travels through the plug's center electrode, heats it up and charges it electrically (ionizes it).
 The ceramic surrounding the center electrode helps to keep some of the heat confined to the plug, and prevents electric energy from jumping off to ground before reaching the center electrode's tip.